NikeID: Products

 Nike By You mainly focuses on footwear, providing a selection of shoes which can then be personalized by the customer.
 The customer can choose which area of the shoe to personalize, changing the color and fabric to what they desire.
 This customization allows for a large amount of different designs to be created.
-And, if the customer does not want to have to design the shoes themselves, they can choose from a range of pre-made designs or buy designs other customers have made.
+And, if the customer does not want to have to design the shoes themselves, they can choose from a range of pre-made designs, or buy designs other customers have made.

-As Nike By You has developed they have changed from just personalized footwear to other items of sportswear.
+As Nike By You, has developed they have changed from just personalized footwear to other items of sportswear.
 This is currently only available on their website, with the Nike By You studios focused on footwear.

 Shoes

 The shoes Nike By You offers customization over are listed in a range of sub-categories these include: association football, baseball, running, rugby football, basketball, athletics, skateboarding, and sportswear.
 Nike By You is constantly updating the collection of shoes that they offer for customization.
 Nike's most popular franchises are also represented including Air Max, Air Force 1, Nike Free, Nike LunarGlid Nike Dunk.
-Nike By You has also recently begun offering the signature styles from such athletes as Kobe Bryant, LeBron James and Kevin Durant.
+Nike By You has also recently began offering the signature styles from such athletes as Kobe Bryant, LeBron James and Kevin Durant.

 Service

 Online

-The starting point of the company was the online store which has changed frequently over the years from its initial 1999 launch.
-In 2005 R/GA was given the task to redesign the website to give it "a premium, e-commerce experience".
+The original concept and development began in 1999 by Red Sky Interactive as a JavaScript website featuring only two sneakers with a combination of colorways, but with a form field enabling personalization on the rear of the shoe.
+This helped enable automated moderation of keywords as well as submitting the order into the supply chain.
+In 2005, R/GA was given the task to redesign the website to give it "a premium, e-commerce experience".
 The original HTML site was replaced entirely by a new Flash based website claimed to give it a more user-friendly experience and stylish look.
 The ability to save designs using the myLocker account, on the NIKEiD website, has sparked many bloggers and designers to show off their designs.